Aloo Tuk Recipe

 Ingredients

-Potatoes – I make this aloo tuk recipe using baby potatoes, but you can also use regular potatoes cut into thick slices (½ inch thick).
+Potatoes – I make this aloo tuk recipe using baby potatoes, but you can also use regular potatoes cut into thick slices (ยฝ inch thick).

-Waxy or starchy potatoes like Russet or Yukon Gold are preferred for making Aloo Took.
+Waxy or starchy potatoes, such as Russet or Yukon Gold, are preferred for making Aloo Took.
 These potatoes have the right texture to achieve the desired crispiness.
-If not available, use any variety of potatoes that are easily available.
+If unavailable, use any variety of potatoes that are readily available.

 The thickness of potato slices is important.
-If they’re too thick, they will not cook from inside and if they are too thin, then they will taste like potato wafers.
+If they’re too thick, they will not cook from the inside, and if they are too thin, then they will taste like potato wafers.

-Spice Powders – The crispy fried potatoes are coated with a spice mixture which gives them a salty, tangy taste.
-To make this spice mixture, you will need some simple spices like coriander powder, turmeric powder, red chili powder, dry mango powder (amchoor), cumin powder, and salt.
+Spice Powders – The crispy fried potatoes are coated with a spice mixture that gives them a salty, tangy flavor.
+To make this spice mixture, you will need simple spices such as coriander powder, turmeric powder, red chili powder, dry mango powder (amchoor), roasted cumin powder, and salt.

 You will also need oil to fry the aloo (potatoes).
-I used sunflower oil, but any neutral-flavored oil like canola oil, light olive oil, etc are ok.
+I used sunflower oil, but any neutral-flavored oil, like canola oil, light olive oil, etc., is ok.

 How To Make Aloo Took